-Are you ready to dive into the glorious word of crochet granny square patterns?
-In this guide to granny squares, I share my favorite unique crochet granny square patterns.
+Are you ready to dive into the glorious world of crochet granny square patterns?
+In this complete guide to grannies, I share my favorite unique crochet granny square patterns.
 Plus, you’ll learn my top tips for crocheting your best squares.

 So whether you’re looking for a beginner pattern or fun granny squares to mix things up, I’ve got you covered.